-The size and shape of share capital varies between companies, depending on their funding requirements, stage of business development, the policy of the company owners, and a multitude of other factors.
+The size and shape of share capital vary between companies, depending on their funding requirements, stage of business development, the policy of the company owners, and a multitude of other factors.
 We will take a look at the pros and cons of share capital and explain how to change the share capital of a company.
 But first, let’s consider the meaning of share capital.

 What is share capital?

-A limited company must assign a ‘nominal’ value to each of its shares upon incorporation, for example – £1.00.
+A limited company must assign a ‘nominal’ value to each of its shares upon incorporation – for example, £1.00.
 This nominal value, also known as the par value, represents the limited liability of the company’s members.
 It denotes the sum that shareholders must pay for each share they own, should the company be wound up.

 The share capital of a company refers to the total nominal value of all shares which have been issued by a company.
 You will sometimes see this referred to as the aggregate nominal capital.
 So, for example, if a company has 100 shares at a nominal value of £1.00 each, its share capital will be £100.